Of Gods and Men (film): Background and production

 The financing coincided with the revelation of the Algerian army's possible involvement in the incident, which once again sparked an interest for the story from media and the public.
 Production was led by Why Not Productions with Armada Films and France 3 as co-producers.
 Financial support was granted by the CNC.
 The budget was €4 million.

-As preparation for their roles, François Polgar, the former assistant director of the choir of the Paris Opera, former director of Le Chœur de Radio France and director of The Paris Boys Choir, trained for a month the actors who were to play monks in the Cistercian and Gregorian chants.
+As preparation for their roles, French choir director François Polgar spent a month training the actors who were to play monks in the Cistercian and Gregorian chants.
 Each actor also spent a week living as a monk at the Tamié Abbey.
 The actors used different approaches to their individual roles.
 Lambert Wilson primarily used Christian de Chergé's writings to develop a subjective perception of the monk's personality.
 Xavier Maly, a non-Catholic, prepared himself by praying every day for a month.
 Jean-Marie Frin based his interpretation partially on a home video from Paul Favre-Miville's vow.
 Michael Lonsdale on the other hand preferred to rely on instinct, and did not prepare much at all.

 Filming started in early December 2009 in Meknes, Morocco, and ended two months later.
 The main filming location was the Benedictine monastery of Toumliline, which had stood unused and unattended for more than 40 years.
 The film team, under production designer Michel Barthélémy, renovated the monastery so it would resemble the location of the actual events.
 The film makers also visited the Priory of Our Lady of the Atlas in Midelt where the two survivors of the Thiberine monks continued to live as Trappist monks.
 Quinson who had assisted with the screenplay was also present on the set as an advisor.
 Attention was paid to extras' clothing and Arabic intonation so that they would look and sound Algerian and not Moroccan.